bikeshaving/crank/website/guides/05-async-components.md

 renderer.render(<RandomDogApp />, document.body);
 ```

 In this example, the `RandomDogLoader` component is an async generator component which races the `LoadingIndicator` component with the `RandomDog` component.
-Because the async generator component resumes continuously, both components are rendered, and according to the second rule of async components, the loading indicator only shows if `RandomDog` component takes longer than a second to fulfill.
+Because the async generator component resumes continuously, both components are rendered, and according to the second rule of async components, the loading indicator only shows if the `RandomDog` component takes longer than a second to fulfill.

-The preceding example hints at how we could abstract this pattern to implement a `Suspense` component, an API in React which allows for async components with fallback states:
+The preceding example hints at how we could abstract this pattern to implement the `Suspense` component from React.

 ```jsx
 async function Fallback({timeout = 1000, children}) {